clux/probes.hugo/content/post/2019-06-04-towards-a-generic-kube-client.md

 You can infer a lot of the inner api workings by looking at [apimachinery/meta/types.go](https://github.com/kubernetes/apimachinery/blob/master/pkg/apis/meta/v1/types.go).
 Kris Nova's 2019 FOSDEM talk on [the internal clusterfuck of kubernetes]
 (https://fosdem.org/2019/schedule/event/kubernetesclusterfuck/) also provides a much welcome, rant-flavoured context.

-By taking advantage of this construct, and similar generic api concepts we can provide a much simpler interface to what the generated openapi bindings can provide, but with some caveats that we'll cover later.
+By taking advantage of this, we can provide a much simpler interface to what the generated openapi bindings can provide.
+But it requires some other abstractions:

 ## More object patterns
 Let's compare some openapi generated structs: